Welcome

 Thank you to past and present sponsors who have supported immersive water education!
 We’re thinking of all of you in these unprecedented times!

-Our 2022 Steering Committee are hard at work
+Our 2024 Steering Committee hard at work

 City of Peterborough